sumuzhao/CycleGAN-Music-Style-Transfer-Refactorization/README.md

 ## Datasets

 All the data we used to generate the audio samples on Youtube and for the evaluation in the paper can be downloaded here https://goo.gl/ZK8wLW.
 I recommend the data set in https://drive.google.com/file/d/1zyN4IEM8LbDHIMSwoiwB6wRSgFyz7MEH/view?usp=sharing, which can be used directly.
 They are the same as the dataset above.

+**Note**: For those interested in details, please go to [CycleGAN-Music-Style-Transfer](https://github.com/sumuzhao/CycleGAN-Music-Style-Transfer) or refer to the paper [Symbolic Music Genre Transfer with CycleGAN](https://arxiv.org/pdf/1809.07575.pdf).